Try this on for size... a new record for the largest T-shirt has been set with a garment as big as a rugby pitch!

 Asociatia 11even had the idea of breaking this record as part of a recycling campaign, to challenge kids and adults all over Romania, to not only simply recycle, but also be part of a world record.

-The marketing and events company is no stranger to record breaking, having previously created the largest human image of a country/continent.
+The NGO is no stranger to record breaking, having previously created the largest human image of a country/continent.

-For this new record attempt, Asociatia 11even enlisted the help of local supermarket Kaufland Romania, who assisted in collecting more than double the plastic bottles necessary to produce the T-shirt.
+For this new record attempt, Asociatia 11even enlisted the help of local retailer Kaufland Romania, who assisted in collecting more than double the plastic bottles necessary to produce the T-shirt.

-The supermarket is also where the regular sized T-shirt is commercially available.
+The retailer is also where the regular sized T-shirt is commercially available.

 On the day of the attempt, held at Arcul de Triumf National Rugby Stadium, more than 120 volunteers from rugby clubs in Bucharest came to help lay the T-shirt out on the field.